CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/06-Setup-FSLogix.md

-In this task we will install and configure FSLogix in the **AVD-HP01-SH-0** session host using a Powershell script.
+In this task, we will install and configure FSLogix in the **AVD-HP01-SH-0** session host using a Powershell script.

 1. In your Azure portal search for *Virtual machines* in the search bar and click on **Virtual Machines** from the suggestions.